iPhone 17 Pro Max vs OnePlus 13 review: nobody settles!

 Pro versus Elite, and a bold new iOS redesign

 Apple has new A19 Pro chips for the new iPhone 17 Pro and Pro Max.
 Built on a 3 nm process, it'll be faster than last year's model and — hopefully — heat up slower thanks to a new vapor cooling chamber backing it up.
-It may finally achieve the gamer device status that Apple has been chasing for the past couple of years.
+It finally aims to achieve the gamer device status that Apple has been chasing for the past couple of years.

 Same goes for the 3 nm Snapdragon 8 Elite inside the OnePlus 13 — it rivals Apple's silicon and, depending on manufacturer and implementation, can even get sustained results.
 While the OnePlus 13 isn't a gaming phone or anything, it had some pretty impressive thermal management, managing to keep benchmark scores high for longer.